attestate/boosts/README.md

 You may ask: What happened with my collateral?
 The answer: It went to the Kiwi News treasury.
 We charge the entire collateral's value as a fee and it is being deducted from your collateral every second that you run the ad.
 So if your collateral is worth 1 ETH, we'll charge you 1 ETH/year to run the ad.

+### How to set an ad while there is no user interface for it?

+1. Go to https://optimistic.etherscan.io/address/0xb0c9502ea7c11ea0fe6157bfc43e3507fa69bba0#readContract and query `price()`. `uint256 nextPrice` is the price of the ad in wei
+2. Go to wei.tools, paste in the wei amount and find an ether price that you're OK with paying.
+3. Go to https://optimistic.etherscan.io/address/0xb0c9502ea7c11ea0fe6157bfc43e3507fa69bba0#writeContract and open the `set(title, href)` method.
+Put your title and href (the link to your page).
+And for the payableAmount, put the ether value.
+Then click "Write" and confirm in your wallet.
+4. If everything goes well, within the next cache session the front page on Kiwi should display your ad.
+This can take a few minutes.

 ## Deployment